 ABOUT THE RISING STAR AWARD

 Ph.D. students in Communication Sciences and Disorders and related fields with

 • under-represented identities or perspectives, and/or

 • research interests in diversity-related issues in communication sciences and disorders.

-Awardee (one per year) will receive a $1,000 award and will be invited to deliver an invited lecture at Vanderbilt University Medical Center on the topic of their research in October 2022.
+Awardee (one per year) will receive a $1,000 award and will be invited to deliver an invited lecture at Vanderbilt University Medical Center on the topic of their research on October 18, 2023.
 All awardee travel and lodging expenses will be covered.

 To see the flyer, click here

 Congratulations to Mariah Morton on winning the 2022 Rising Star Award!